 Telephone interviews are faster, less stressful, and more cost-effective than in-person interviews.
-One of the most important qualities in a home health aide is personability, and a telephone interview will give you a better sense of a candidate's personality than an emailed response would.
+One of the most important qualities in an HHA is personability, and a telephone interview will give you a better sense of a candidate's personality than an emailed response would.
 Phone interviews are especially useful when potential candidates reside in other states.

 Be sure to review the screening questions and check if their responses are consistent during the telephone interview.
 Also, enquire about their expectations regarding salary and benefits, and find out why they left their previous job.

 - Why did you leave your last home health aide job?

 - What do you expect for salary and benefits?